-The joy of a rich cassoulet can technically be discovered at any time of year, even during the summer.
-However, this burbling, thick stew – made with white beans, simmered with pork and vegetables, then cooked with duck confit or sausage – is traditionally served on a cold day.
-It’s also the time of year for winter comfort foods, like soupe à l’oignon, making Paris a treasured gateway to a unique seasonal cuisine.
+The joy of a rich cassoulet can technically be enjoyed at any time of year, but this burbling, thick stew – made with white beans, simmered with pork and vegetables, then cooked with duck confit or sausage – is traditionally served on a cold day.
+This is just one of the comforting dishes that are popular in winter in France, alongside other warming dishes such as soupe à l’oignon, and with many of the country’s best restaurants, Paris is a treasured gateway to France’s unique seasonal cuisine.

-The Champs-Elysées is already a luxurious stretch, with its elegant boutiques, designer stores and sleek architectural design.
-But during the holiday season, it’s spruced up with festive lights and endless, luminous Noël decorations to a whole new level.
-Believe it or not, visitors flock here from all over the world to admire the City of Lights in full illumination, which makes for dazzling photographs.
-Its magical display flaunts an array of bright, multi-coloured bulbs, flames, and light-show projections.
-The avenue will sparkle until the beginning of January.
+The Champs-Elysées is one of the most striking streets in Paris, with its chic boutiques and designer stores housed in elegant, historic structures.
+But during the holiday season, the road is particularly picturesque, as it’s spruced up with festive lights and endless, luminous decorations.
+Visitors flock here from all over the world to admire the City of Lights in full illumination, with bright, multicoloured bulbs and light-show projections taking place until the beginning of January.

 Like in many European cities, in winter, outdoor ice-skating rinks spring up across Paris.
 Skating directly below the Eiffel Tower, with its iron structure rising up above you, is a truly unique experience.
 Other ice-skating rinks in the city include the Patinoire Pailleron, which is in the Art Deco sports complex, Espace Sportif Pailleron and Patinoire Sonja Henie on Quai de Bercy.